KevinGarrison/StatQuestExamples/README.md

-Here's a description you can use for your GitHub repository where you publish Jupyter notebooks related to **StatQuest** videos:

----

 # StatQuest Jupyter Notebook Examples

 This repository contains Jupyter notebooks that provide practical examples, exercises, and code implementations based on concepts explained in the **StatQuest** videos by Josh Starmer.